 A trip on the Taieri Gorge Railway is suitable for all weather types as all carriages are enclosed and heated.
 A change in the weather can noticabely change the scenery on offer - the Taieri Gorge is emotionally akin to the weather so it changes constantly.
 It is a fantastic all weather trip and can be enjoyed any time of year.

 Yes!
-All our trips are suitable for children, they are usually fascinated by the scenery, love the outside viewing platforms (accompanied by an adult of course), love to count the tunnels or like to ask the guards questions.
-Also children travel free with an adult on most of our trips!
+All our trips are suitable for children, they are usually fascinated by the scenery, love the outside viewing platforms (accompanied by an adult of course), love to count the tunnels or like to ask the friendly crew lots of questions.

 If it is a folding stroller this is no problem at all.
 For the larger ‘off road’ style pushchairs we can accommodate them in the luggage car as we have limited room in the carriages and they can restrict the movement of other passengers.
 On the Pukerangi trip there is very little need for a pushchair as we are only stopped for about 10 minutes.
 For the longer stops our team will assist you in getting the pushchair from the luggage van.
 If you need to keep your child in the pushchair for the trip for some reason please see the accessible information below.
 We can also store pushchairs at the station while you are on the train.